Our Verdict

 Driving

-Starting, we drove in a ton of 3" long, #9 screws with the DCD777C2.
-It handled this task easily, driving the screws in quickly and powerfully.
-It has no problem at all setting the heads to be flush with the surface of the wood and affords you tons of control, so you don't accidentally overdrive the screw.
+The DCD777C2 also did exceptionally well in this metric.
+It was able to drive a ton of 3" long, #9 screws in quickly and powerfully.
+It had no problem at all setting the heads to be flush with the surface of the wood and affords you tons of control, so you don't accidentally overdrive the screw.

 Battery Life

-This drill earned some points by including a pair of 1.5 amp hour batteries and recharging slightly faster than average — it only takes a little over an hour to completely charge a dead battery with the included charger.
+This drill earned some points by including a spare battery and recharging slightly faster than average — it only takes a little over an hour to completely charge a dead battery with the included charger.

 Convenience